 Clinical Data Management

 The Data Management team focuses on the development and maintenance of databases for a range of study types.
 Our approach is customized to each study's needs.
+Discover the ways Instat can partner with your team to provide clinical data management support:

 - Data management planning